taolson/Admiran/README.md

   of a "typeclass" dictionary are passed explicitly to functions that require them
 * Miranda2 typenames are lower-case, and type variables are *, **, etc. instead of lower-case variables
 * Data and type definitions use a different syntax (::= and ==, respectively)
-* Miranda2 allows only restricted simple patterns for case alternates
+* Miranda2 allows only restricted simple patterns for case alternatives
 * Some layout and offside-rule differences

 ## Distribution Subdirectories